waynesutton/todohosted/README.md

 - **Real-time Chat:**

   - Send and receive chat messages instantly
+  - Set and customize your username at any time
   - AI-powered chat responses using "@ai" command
   - Real-time message streaming from OpenAI
   - Create reminders by typing "remind me" in chat